Jelly blubber: Habitat

 Catostylus mosaicus is the most common large medusae along the coastline of Eastern Australia, and can be found along the Malay Peninsula.
-They inhabit estuaries, semi enclosed lagoons, and shallow bays, and can form large, dense blooms.
+They inhabit estuaries, semi-enclosed lagoons, and shallow bays, and can form large, dense blooms.
 C. mosaicus thrive in high salinity environments, and events of lowered salinity can inhibit planula settlement and impair feeding ability of medusae.
 Additionally, rapid changes in salinity can impair osmoregulation, causing the jellyfish to swell or shrink rapidly.
 As a result, C. mosaicus resides predominantly in higher salinity areas of estuaries.
-C. mosaicus additionally influences the estuaries in which they reside through recycling of inorganic nutrients, providing nutrition for primary producers.
-Due to lower amounts of symbiotic photosynthetic zooxanthellae, C. mosaicus is able to recycle higher amounts of inorganics than many other estuarine-dwelling Sychphozoa.